codingblocks/qit.cloud/README.md

-# QIT (working title) Listen to Podcasts by topic!
+# QIT

-The goal of this application is to provide an open source application that allows people to search for and play tech podcasts by subject.
+QIT...get it? get it?
+Like...Queue I.T.!!!

+Ok so yeah, the title needs work, but the idea is to let programmers find and listen to podcasts by topic.

 Check out a preview here: [https://reverent-shirley-6c1ba7.netlify.com/](https://reverent-shirley-6c1ba7.netlify.com/)